 This course is designed to prepare students for transactional law practice by introducing them to the process of structuring, negotiating, documenting and closing a corporate acquisition transaction.

 The course is highly interactive.
 Students will be assigned to “firms” that represent the parties to a hypothetical M&A transaction.
 During the term, you will advise your client regarding deal structure, prepare due diligence requests and a due diligence report, draft an acquisition agreement, and negotiate the terms of the deal with counsel for the other party.
 The negotiation exercises will take place “live” in class and will be videotaped.
 The professor will provide written feedback on drafting assignments and negotiations to help students refine their deal-making skills.

 Topics covered will include:

-- Preparing for, organizing and conducting a due diligence review of the target
+- Conducting a due diligence review

-- Understanding the business deal and translating it into contract language
+- Understanding the “business deal” and translating it into contract language

 |Course Areas of Practice|